 Tablet development and breastfeeding simulation

 With collaborators at the University College London School of Pharmacy, we are developing pharmaceutical pediatric tablets containing life-saving infant medications for use in the device.
 The team is currently focusing on zinc tablets to prevent infant diarrhea, but the possibilities reach far beyond to include additional vitamins, nutrients, and medications.
-Members of the JustMilk team at the University of Cambridge have developed a sophisticated breastfeeding simulation apparatus with a pump and mechanical tongue mimicking the action of a suckling infant.
-Using this system, our engineers examine milk flow and pediatric tablet disintegration through the device.
+Members of the JustMilk team at the University of Cambridge developed a sophisticated breastfeeding simulation apparatus with a pump and mechanical tongue mimicking the action of a suckling infant.
+Using this system, our engineers examined milk flow and pediatric tablet disintegration through the device.
 This crucial data will allow the team to optimally design the device for breastfeeding mothers and their infants.